-- We grant competition-based funding for scientific research, researcher training and the development of framework conditions for research.
+- We grant funding in open competition for scientific research and researcher training and to improve framework conditions for research.

-- We perform any other science policy expert roles assigned to us.
+- We perform other science policy expert roles assigned to us.

 How we do it